vlang/v/vlib/x/vweb/README.md

 ## Getting Started

-To start, you have to import the module `x.vweb` and define a structure that will represent your app and a structure which will represent the context of a request.
+To start, you must import the module `x.vweb` and define a structure which will represent your app and a structure which will represent the context of a request.
-These structures have to be declared with the `pub` keyword.
+These structures must be declared with the `pub` keyword.

 **Example:**
 ```v